 - APR: Annual Percentage Rate, or APR, is one of the most important terms to understand.
 There are often fees associated with taking out a personal loan, such as an origination fee or application fee.
 The APR has all of the fees plus the interest baked in so you can see the real cost of the loan.
 Always look at the APR when comparing lenders.

 - Principal: This is the amount you’re borrowing.
 So if you apply for a personal loan of $5,000, that number would be considered the principal.
-This amount will gradually decrease as you pay off the loan, but the APR charge will stay the same (assuming it’s a fixed and not variable rate).
+As you pay off the loan, this amount will gradually decrease, but the APR charge will stay the same (assuming it’s a fixed and not variable rate).

-- Interest: The interest is essentially what the lender is charging to lend you the money, which you’ll repay over the life of the loan.
+- Interest: The interest is essentially what the lender charges to lend you the money you’ll repay over the life of the loan.
 Every month, you’ll pay back a piece of the loan amount (the principal) plus the monthly interest, which is typically a percentage rate.